graphfoundation/ongdb/community/shell/README.txt

 Use this component to connect to a
 * local Neo4j graph database
-* remote already running Neo4j instance (NOTE:
+* remote already running ONgDB instance (NOTE:
   GraphDatabaseService.enableRemoteShell() must have been invoked)

 Quick start: